-This version of the utility is used as a boot disk for systems based on Intel® Processor that are not running Windows* 98/Me/XP/NT/2000-based operating systems.
+The bootable version of the utility is used as a boot disk for Intel® Processor-based systems that are not running Windows 98*/ Me*/XP*/NT*/20008 operating systems.

-The instructions explain how to make a diskette that has the utility, so that you can test your system.
-The diskette is also used to boot your system.
+See how to make a disk with the utility so that you can test your system.
+Use the disk to boot your system.

-Before you begin, have a pre-formatted floppy diskette ready.
-To download files, you must have access to a DOS-based system, or use Windows 95/98/Me/XP/NT/2000.
+Before you begin, have a pre-formatted floppy disk ready.
+To download files, you must have access to a DOS-based system or use Windows 95*/98*/Me*/XP*/NT*/2000*.

 - Download the bootable version.

-- Open up a DOS prompt window and start the download from the temp directory, or another directory, by typing the file name.
+- Type the file name to open up a DOS prompt window and start the download from the temp directory, or other directory.

 - Once the files are extracted, start the setup.bat program file.

-- Insert your pre-formatted floppy diskette into the floppy drive and press any key.
+- Insert your pre-formatted floppy disk into the floppy drive and press any key.

-- The tool extracts the bootable version of the utility to your floppy diskette.
+- The tool extracts the bootable version of the utility to your floppy disk.

 - When finished, the tool returns you to the DOS prompt.

-- If you started the file by double-clicking it instead of following the instructions in step 4, the command prompt window closes when the diskette is finished.
+- If you started the file by double-clicking instead of following step 4, the command prompt window closes when the disk is finished.

-- To use the bootable version, eject the floppy and insert it into the computer system you are testing.
+- To use the bootable version, eject the floppy.
+Insert it into the computer system you are testing.

 - Turn off the system and reboot with the bootable floppy in the drive.
 The utility runs automatically.